 Other different and derivative styles popular in the 50s included: two piece bathing suits; circle-skirts, bobby sox and ponytails; sack dresses; women wore pants outside the home, hooded dresses; short shorts; poodle hair styles for women; pink clothing for men and women; duck tail and apache hairstyles for men.
 Famous redheaded supermodel Suzy Parker displayed many of the decade's fashions.

 - James Dean and Elvis Presley among others, got loads of mileage out of those strips of facial hair that grew down about an inch and a half below the ears.
 Sideburns became the crucial detail to go along with the leather jackets and the DA haircuts.
 Eventually sideburns could be seen everywhere and realization of the grooming seemed to be more trouble then it was worth.
 The sideburns soon faded out.

 - These were pistols that would shoot out potatoes.
 They were also known as potato cannons, tennis ball cannons, potato guns, or spudguns.

 Telephone Booth Stuffing

+- One of the most well known fads of all time was Telephone Booth stuffing.
+It was started by several college students who would squeeze themselves into a telephone booth until no one else could fit inside.
 Although the fad was popularized by colleges from the west coast in the U.S., it was actually started in South Africa where twenty-five students packed themselves into a booth and claimed they had set a world record.
 Soon, many colleges around the world were trying to beat each other's records.
 The fad died out in 1959, but was reincarnated in the form of Volkswagen stuffing a few years later.